jiaweixu98/MethodsDatasetsScientists/readme.md

 ## Raw Data Descriptor

-We have not provided the data.
+We will provide the raw data on request.

 1. **"breast_cancaer_papers_PKG23.csv"** all papers about breast cancer in PKG, including the following fields: PMID, PubYear, ArticleTitle, Abstract.
     - 253,891 unique entries